-In our foundation businesses, we compete worldwide with a number of other manufacturers and distributors which produce and sell similar products.
-These competitors include Visteon and Delphi, large parts manufacturers that previously were vertically-integrated units of Ford and General Motors, and a number of other U.S. and non-U.S. suppliers.
-Our traditional U.S.-based OE customers, facing substantial foreign competition, have expanded their worldwide sourcing of components to better compete with lower cost imports.
+We compete worldwide with a number of other manufacturers and distributors which produce and sell similar products.
+These competitors include Visteon and Delphi Automotive Systems Corp., large parts manufacturers that previously were vertically-integrated units of Ford and General Motors, two of our OE customers, and a number of other U.S. and non-U.S. suppliers.
+Our traditional U.S. OE customers, facing substantial foreign competition, have expanded their worldwide sourcing of components to better compete with lower cost imports.
 In addition, these customers have been shifting research and development, design and validation responsibilities to their key suppliers, focusing on stronger relationships with fewer suppliers.
 We have established operations throughout the world to enable us to meet these competitive challenges and to be a strong global supplier of our core products.